EmergeTools/emerge-android/reaper/README.md

 ./gradlew :app:bundleRelease
 ```

-By setting the `reaper.enabled` property to `true`, the Emerge Gradle plugin will instrument your
+By adding your variant to the `reaper.enabledVariants` property, the Emerge Gradle plugin will instrument your
-release app's code and upload the resulting AAB from the `bundle` task to Emerge.
+that variant's code and upload the resulting AAB from the `bundle` task to Emerge.

 Emerge will then analyze the AAB, parsing all classes in the app.
 This process can take a few
 minutes.

 Upon receiving Reaper reports from production data, Emerge will automatically mark used
 classes as used.

 ### Release your app with Reaper